scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 Border Routers
 --------------
-If we have A-ISD-IDs, this is straight forward.
+This is straight forward.
 The A-ISD is use in the the SCION header for source and destination ISD.
 This make it easy to determine the TRC to use.

-If we don't have A-ISD-IDs, border routers need to have some additional state in order to compute the correct TRC for a given path.
-For every AS, they need a list that represents the AS's A-ISD hierarchy, the first entry is the outermost A-ISD and the last entry is the innermost A-ISD.
-At each level, we store a reference to the AS's TRC certificate for that A-ISD.

-When a border router receives a packet, it looks at the first and last AS in the path header.
-For both ASes it looks up the hierarchy list.

-- If at least one of the does not have a list (meaning it is not in any A-ISD known to the BR) the we use the normal (rooted in the ISD's TRC) AS certificate for both.
-- If they both have a list, then we walk through both lists until they differ.
-  THis gives us the deepest common A-ISD and the associate certificate.
-- The lists cannot differ in the first entry, that would violate the A-ISD-hierarchy principle.

-**TODO** remove?
-For example, for any route to an AS that is in the same A-ISD as the source AS, the path service will return segments that go through the local A-CORE as well as segments that go through the ISD's core.
-The endhost **must** then use the segments that go through the A-CORE.
-More specifically, if both ASes are in a hierarchy of nested A-ISDs, the endhost must use the A-CORE of the innermost A-ISD that it has in common with the destination AS.

 Endhost: Path Verification